 In 2005, Pocholo “The VoiceMaster” Gonzales would have reached the peak of his voice acting career.
 Nine years into the industry, he has already made a name for himself, having voiced literally thousands of projects – TV and radio commercials, dubbed telenovela and anime, AVP’s, audiobooks, video games – you name it, he’s voiced it.
-But for Pocholo, it was just the beginning, now he also is working on the side with a special game program, the escape room which is a real live strategy game, with clues for you to exit the room and go to the next puzzle, it is a popular escape room entertainment challenging game for your mind and intellect.
+But for Pocholo, it was just the beginning, now he also is working on the side with a special game program with different puzzle rooms, the escape room which is a real live strategy game, with clues for you to exit the room and go to the next puzzle, it is a popular escape room entertainment challenging game for your mind and intellect.

 His journey in the voice acting world was not a walk in the park.
 In fact, he’s met with several challenges, especially as someone who is starting out young as a voice artist.
 He experienced first-hand the politics and monopoly surrounding the industry, and was even told by the more tenured voice artists that he’s not good enough for the craft.
 For most people, that would have been the signal to fold up and give up on their dream, but for Pocholo, it became his fuel to do something bigger than what he would have been within the four corners of the recording booth.

 Pocholo established his own voiceover services company, Creativoices Productions, in 2005.
 But more than just being another audio production house, Creativoices became the home of the first and premier voice acting school in the country, the Philippine Center for Voice Acting.
 This school, more popularly known as “Voiceworx,” became a hub for aspiring voice artists to develop their voice acting skills, and get their foot in the door of voice acting.